Tschirnhausen bundles of covers of the projective line: Motivation and analogy from number theory

-and are supported on a finite union of rational polytopes, are piecewise linear, and are continuous on their support. }
+and are supported on a finite union of rational polytopes, piecewise linear, and continuous on their support. }

 \epoint{Final remarks: refined density functions in all degrees} For $d = 5$, it is natural to make a conjecture analogous to Conjecture~\ref{conj:rhoref}.
 Canonically associated to a smooth degree $5$ cover is a degree $6$ cover called its sextic resolvent, and one should replace the data of $(f_1,f_2)$ in the quartic case with the data of the scrollar invariants of the sextic resolvent.
-However, it is not yet possible to compute $\rho^{geo}$, as we do not yet know which scrollar invariants are achieved by from smooth quintic covers.
+Indeed from \cite[Theorem~1.5]{fv} one may compute an explicit description of $\rho_{ref}^{geo}$ and $\rho^{geo}$ for quintic covers.
+In this case, the density function $\rho_{ref}^{geo}$ is supported on a union of two polytopes, is piecewise linear, and is continuous on its support.

 For general degree $d$, the work of Casnati and Ekedahl \cite[Thm.~1.3]{casnatiekedahl} (see also \cite{casnati1}) shows that a smooth degree $d$ cover $\pi : C \rightarrow \proj^1$ canonically embeds in the projectivization of the Tschirnhausen bundle.
 The minimal resolution of $C$ inside the $\PP^{d-2}$-bundle is of the form